cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

     - Re-evaluate on the test set
     - Get classification reports and confusion matrices as the final results

-### utils
     - Python File: utils_srl.py
     The utils file used to fine-tune and evaluate the BERT-based model

     - Python File: utils.py
     The utils file used in other modules.

 - TXT File: requirements.txt
 Can be used to install the dependencies